 - Operating expenses for the first 3 years of business

-- Cash flow statements for the first 3 years in business
+- Cash flow statements for the first 3 years of business

-- Income statements for the first 3 years in business
+- Income statements for the first 3 years of business

 - Balance sheet